OpenTermsArchive/contrib-versions/Verizon/Terms of Service.md

+    5. 5\.
+Inactivity Disconnect Policy.
+If your Storage Service is idle for fifteen (15) minutes, it will be subject to automatic log-off .
+Your Storage Service will be deemed to be idle if there appears to be no interactive, human-generated data received from the remote user's computer within a fifteen (15) minute period.
+Your Storage Service will not be subject to automatic log-off if you are accessing your account from a wireless device.

-    5. Verizon Online Backup &.
+    6. Verizon Online Backup &.
 Sharing is provided by DigiData Corporation, which is a third party beneficiary of this Agreement capable of enforcing its terms independently from Verizon.